IMPROVING OVERSIGHT TRANSPARENCY (August 2017)

-On February 2, 2011, LAFCO conducted a public hearing to consider amending its water policies.
-The Commission voted 7-0 to amend and adopt the recommended set of policies.
+LAFCO conducted a public hearing and the Commission voted 7-0 to amend and adopt the recommended set of policies.

 EIR FOR UCSC NORTH CAMPUS WATER AND SEWER SERVICE

-In August, 2010, the City of Santa Cruz certified a Final Environmental Impact Report for the Sphere of Influence Amendment and Extraterritorial Water and Sewer Applications concerning part of the UCSC North Campus:
+In August of 2010, the City of Santa Cruz certified a Final Environmental Impact Report for the Sphere of Influence Amendment and Extraterritorial Water and Sewer Applications concerning part of the UCSC North Campus:

 —North Campus EIR